August 3, 2021

-The following outlines the communication process for staff and patrons, including a Wellness Concierge, and digital and printed signage.
+The following outlines the communication process for staff and patrons, including a Wellness Concierge and printed signage.
 A Wellness Concierge will be stationed in the lobby to provide guidance to students.
 The Concierge will provide the following information:

 - Reinforce social distancing protocols

 Digital and printed signage will be placed throughout the lobby to inform all who enter the building of the new procedures.
 Signage will include but not be limited to: